pzim-devdata/tahoma-gpt/README.md

 8. You can also execute orders as arguments :

+   - For Linux :

-   - `python3 "tahoma-gpt.py" could you please open the shutter in the kitchen ?`
+      `bash -c 'tahoma_chatgpt.sh could you please open the shutter in the kitchen ?'`

      or

-   - `bash -c 'tahoma_chatgpt.sh could you please open the shutter in the kitchen ?'` or
+   - For Windows :

-   - `.\tahoma_chatgpt.bat could you please open the shutter in the kitchen ?`
+     `.\tahoma_chatgpt.bat could you please open the shutter in the kitchen ?`

 By following these steps, Tahoma and Tahoma-GPT will be installed on your Linux or Windows system in a virtual environnement.
+You can execute  `bash -c 'tahoma_chatgpt.sh'` for Linux or `.\tahoma_chatgpt.bat` for Windows to run it in the folder of tahoma-gpt.

 # Step by steps process to Test and Install tahoma and tahoma-pgt